libretro/libretro-database/README.md

 - [`scripts`](scripts) Various scripts that are used to maintain the database files

 #### Precedence
-Component databases earlier in the list have precedence over items later in the list.
+Databases earlier in the list have precedence over items later in the list.
 Definitions in `dat` will over-ride `metadat` in the final `.rdb` compile if any info conflicts for the same item.

+#### Pre-emptive Databases

+Some databases are maintained even if RetroArch currently has no core for the games/system, e.g. GP32, Vita, Original Xbox, and PS3.

 ## Sources